mateo-covacho/mateo-covacho/README.md

 ### Portfolio

-My personal portfolio that you are in right now.
+My [personal portfolio](https://mateocovacho.com/).
 I use this project to showcase my projects and elaborate on my development process for each of them.

 Technologies: Frontend design